-This chapter describes how to set up YP on your system automatically using the ypsetup command.
-It also describes how to set up YP manually.
-The manual description is included for those who want to understand how YP operates and which files are affected by YP. - Chapter 3: Maintaining and Managing the Yellow Pages Service This chapter describes how to maintain and manage the YP service.
-System security and YP map access policies are discussed. - Chapter 4: Troubleshooting the Yellow Pages Service and explains how to solve them.
+Chapter 1 Introduces YP and provides the background information needed before you can set up and run YP on your system.
+Chapter 2 Describes how to manually set up YP on your system.
+The description is included for those who want to understand how YP operates and which files are affected by YP.
+Chapter 3 Describes how to maintain and manage the YP service.
+System security and YP map access policies are discussed.
+Chapter 4 Describes the basic approach to solving YP-related problems.
+It discusses various system problems you may encounter and explains how to solve them.
 In addition, this chapter lists the YP error messages and suggested solutions.
+Appendix A Lists and describes common commands.